shlee87/pdf-highlighter/docs/developers/index.rst

 Building
 ########

-To build AnnoPDF for development:
+To build openTextbook_Highlighter for development:

 .. code-block:: sh